Dokespike/PyPlayer/README.md

 ========
 An extremely simple and light weight music player made with python.

-This is project is being made in an attempt to make the most basic and simple, yet functional music player for your enjoyment.
+This is project is being made in an attempt to make the most basic and simple, yet functional music player for your enjoyment, while its not the most impressive thing ever it aims to be easy to read and understand.